apache/turbine-archetypes/src/main/resources/archetype-resources/docs/README.md

 specific language governing permissions and limitations under the License.
 *#

-Notice

-About this archetype

-Turbine Version: Turbine 5.0.

-# Quick Guide to using the new Turbine 5.0 maven archetype
-for skeleton application generation
+# Quick Guide to using the new Turbine 5.1 maven archetype for skeleton application generation

+## About this archetype

+Turbine Version: Turbine 5.1.

-## Local database Setup
+### Local database Setup

 First, you should have a local database installed and configured prior to beginning the application setup below.